from sklearn.model_selection import cross_val_score

 Name: Survived, dtype: float64

 Thus the null accuracy for this problem is 61.6%, since an uninformed model, also known as the null model, could achieve that accuracy simply by predicting class 0 in all cases.
 In other words, this is the accuracy level that we want to outperform, otherwise the model is not providing any value.
-Thankfully, all of our Pipelines are outperforming null accuracy by a considerable amount.
+Thankfully, all of our Pipeline

 The second way to think about this question is to ask: What is the maximum accuracy we could eventually reach?
 For most real problems, it’s impossible to know how accurate your model could be if you did enough tuning and tried enough models.
 It’s also impossible to know how accurate your model could be if you gathered more samples or more features.
 The main exception to this is if you’re working on a well-studied research problem, because in that case there may be a state-of-the-art benchmark that everyone is trying to surpass.